 No. You must complete the General Education requirements in order to be awarded your Associate in Science degree.
 You may do this either before or after the four semesters of paramedic science courses.

 If you already have an Associate or a Bachelor degree from another, regionally-accredited institution of higher education your degree automatically fulfills the general education requirements at ISU.

 3) What are the pre-requisites I must complete before I can begin the paramedic science courses?

 The professional pre-requisites you are required to complete before beginning the paramedic science program are:

 - National or state certification as an EMT

 - Current in Health Care Provider CPR card (AHA or American Red Cross)

-- Two semesters in Anatomy and Physiology, 8 credits total, with a lab
+- Introduction to Anatomy and Physiology, HO 0111 or equivalent, 4 credits total, with a lab

 - One semester of Medical Terminology, 2 credits

 You do not have to have completed all of these pre-professional requirements in order to apply to the program or to be interviewed.
 Many, perhaps most, of our students do not complete the pre-professional requirements until shortly before the program begins each fall.
 At the time of your interview we ask that you provide us with your plan to complete all of the requirements before the fall semester begins.
 Students in this situation are accepted to the program contingent upon their completion of the requirements before the fall semester begins.